lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

-At the same time, if you are using a hardware wallet like a Trezor or Ledger to secure most of your funds (you should be doing this!), you need to send those Bitcoins to a "normal" Bitcoin address... outside the Lightning Network.
+At the same time, if you are using a hardware wallet like a Trezor or Ledger to secure most of your funds (you should be doing this!), you need to send those Bitcoins that you earned to a "normal" Bitcoin address on your Trezor... outside the Lightning Network.

+How do you do this?

 The answer is pretty easy.
 First, if you have a mobile device which your staff are using to accept funds, you'll want to move funds off that device on a